-We urge you to stand with ratepayers, water experts, and local leaders and reject the proposed Poseidon desalination plant.
+We urge you to reject the proposed Poseidon desalination plant.

 Top 5 Reasons We Oppose Desal In Orange County

-In Huntington Beach, Poseidon Resources – owned by global developer Brookfield Infrastructure Partners – is proposing a billion dollar desalination plant.
+In Huntington Beach, Poseidon Water – a private company owned by global investors – is proposing a billion dollar desalination plant.
 The plant would require local ratepayers to buy 50 million gallons of water per day, whether they need it or not, at a cost twice that of imported water and four times higher than stormwater capture.
-Over the last 15 years, Poseidon has spent over $1.6 million lobbying for the project, and still does not have a buyer.
+Over the last 15 years, Poseidon has spent over $1.6 million lobbying for the project.
 Here are five major problems with Poseidon’s proposal:

 1. We Don’t Need the Water

 Orange County’s most recent water plan, published April 2016, indicates the County can meet its water needs through 2040 without the plant.
 Orange County has less expensive, more sustainable options for developing new water supplies.